Center for Scientific Diversity at ISMMS Core Team

 Jamilia Sly, PhD

 Dr. Sly is an Assistant Professor in the Department of Population Health Science and Policy in the Center for Behavioral Oncology at the Icahn School of Medicine at Mount Sinai.
-She is also an Associate member of the Cancer Prevention and Control Program of the Tisch Cancer Institute at Mount Sinai.
+She is also Director of the ISMMS Post-Baccalaureate Research Education Program (PREP), co-Director of the Program on Antiracism and Equity in the Department of Population Health Science and Policy, and an Associate member of the Cancer Prevention and Control Program of the Tisch Cancer Institute at Mount Sinai.
 Dr. Sly’s background and training in community psychology underscores her passion for working with underserved populations as well as her commitment to developing interventions to improve health disparities.
 Her research is focused on understanding how psychological and social barriers may be understood in the context of developing clinical and community-based interventions to reduce and ultimately eliminate health disparities, particularly in cancer mortality.
 Her research and community engagement is guided by the CONnect framework (Integrating Context, Fostering a Norm of Inclusion, Ensuring Equitable Diffusion of Innovations, Harnessing Communication Technology, Prioritizing Specialized Training) that she helped develop and publish which provides actionable recommendations for implementing behavioral interventions to help achieve health equity.
 Dr. Sly is experienced in collaborating with community-based organizations in New York City on research and educational outreach efforts and is an active member of the East Harlem Community Advisory Board and the Witness Project of Harlem (as Training Director).
 She is currently funded by the National Cancer Institute (Mentored Research Scientist Development Award to Promote Diversity; K01), the National Institute of Minority Health Disparities (Exploratory/Developmental Research Grant Award; R21), and the New York State Department of Health (Patricia S. Brown Cancer Risk Reduction Education Research Project).
 She has also served as Chair of the Health Equity Special Interest Group for the Society of Behavioral Medicine.